joostkremers/ebib/docs/ebib-manual.md

-If, however, you have been storing your notes in a single file, you will need to set the user option `ebib-notes-storage` to `multiple-note-per-file`.
+If, however, you have been storing your notes in a single file, you will need to set the user option `ebib-notes-storage` to `multiple-notes-per-file`.
 Furthermore, the option `ebib-notes-file` has been deprecated in favour of `ebib-notes-default-file`.
 Although `ebib-notes-file` is still an alias for the new option, it is a good idea to update your configuration.
 You may also want to check out the